 Trump’s analysis of the neurosis that leads to success is spot on, as his philosophy on enjoying because life is uncertain.

 Trump makes a lot of reflections here which are actually quite deep.
 For example, he discusses of people who will never find out about their talent because they simply never tried -for lack of good fortune or courage, he says-.

 There is a lot here to understand what Trump is all about.

 Sometimes you have to peep through the cracks though, as he’s likely trying to give a more positive impression -as everyone else would of course!-.
 For example, he says he was very aggressive in school, even giving a black eye to the music teacher :S

 Some of the marketing and sales techniques in The Art of the Deal are best in class.

-I particularly loved the way Trump frames his Trump tower as the “place to be”.
-His competitor shot himself in the foot by lowering the prices and leaving to Trump Tower the upper section of the market.
+I particularly loved the way Trump frames his Trump Tower as the “place to be”.
+His competitor shot himself in the foot by lowering the prices and leaving Trump Tower the upper section of the market.